 Texas indigo snakes (Drymarchon melanurus erebennus) are native to Texas and Mexico.
 They are molted snakes that grow between 5.5 and 6.5 feet in length.
 It is safe to say that they are long snakes in general.
 Texas indigo snakes are active during the day, making them diurnal predators.

 Most snakes kill through venom or constriction but indigo snakes do not.
 During the day, they hunt down prey and kill them by overpowering them.
 They do this by clamping them in their strong jaws and biting down until their prey is subdued.
 Texas indigo snakes are known to go for animals that are many times their size.
 They are not picky eaters either.
 They eat anything from amphibians and reptiles to small mammals and even venomous snakes.
 An indigo snake specimen was once found with mice, toads, and juvenile snapping turtles in its belly.

-Female Texas indigo snakes can have up to 12 babies at a time but sometimes, have as little as three.
+Female Texas indigo snakes can lay up to 12 eggs at a time but sometimes, as little as three.
 They lay their eggs about 1 month after mating during the winter and early spring.
-Female indigo snakes are picky about where they lay their young.
+Female indigo snakes are picky about where they lay their eggs.
 They search for underground burrows where they incubate their eggs.
-Newly born indigo snakes are usually between 14 to 18 inches in length but can be up to 24 inches long on occasion.
+Newly hatched indigo snakes are usually between 14 and 18 inches in length but can be up to 24 inches long on occasion.

 How Long Do Texas Indigo Snakes Live?

 These huge snakes can live up to 9 years in the wild.
 It may be surprising, but reptiles on average live longer than mammals of similar sizes.
 Some scientists have claimed that their cells don’t appear to show signs of aging as dramatically as other animals.

 Are Texas Indigo Snakes Venomous?